HomeBlogMarketingSEO9+ SEO Metrics You Should Be Measuring

 Google Search Console is the primary tool to measure the key metrics for your SEO success.
 It’s a free platform that provides data about organic activity on your domain.

 On GSC, you can check most elementary metrics, such as keyword ranking, organic click-through rate, indexed pages, and Crawl Stats.
-In the enhanced section, you can also find CWV and page experience reporting.
+You can also find CWV and page experience reporting in the enhanced section.

 Google Analytics